sebastian-nunez/stock-pulse/README.md

 - **Product Management:**

-  - Add, update, and remove products with ease.
+  - ✅ Add, update, and remove products with ease.
-  - Categorize and tag products for efficient organization.
+  - ✅ Categorize and tag products for efficient organization.

-- **Inventory Control:**

-  - Monitor product quantities and make adjustments as needed.
-  - Receive low-stock alerts for timely restocking.

 - **Category & Tag Management:**